 Metal drums are notoriously complex and powerful, so they require high-quality drum samples and a versatile plugin to work with your DAW.
 If the samples don’t sound realistic, this will minimize the overall power and quality of your metal tracks.

-In this guide, we’ve searched for the very best metal and rock drum plugins so that you can make the ideal choice for your specific needs and taste.
+In this guide, I’ve searched for the very best metal and rock drum plugins so that you can make the ideal choice for your specific needs and taste.

 What are the Best Metal Drum VST Plugins?